King Faisal University

-King Faisal University (KFU) (جامعة الملك فيصل Ğāmiʿat al-Malak Fayṣal) is a public university with the main campus in the city of Hofuf in Al Ahsa, Saudi Arabia founded in 1975.
+King Faisal University (KFU) (جامعة الملك فيصل Ğāmiʿat al-Malak Fayṣal) is a public university in Hofuf, Saudi Arabia.
+Founded in 1975, it is named after King Faisal bin Abdulalziz, the ruler of Saudi Arabia from 1964 until 1975.
 KFU was initially established with four colleges: two in Dammam and the other two in Al-Ahsa.
-Later, the colleges in Dammam have been segregated to become the Imam Abdulrahman Bin Faisal University.
+Later, the colleges in Dammam have been segregated to the Imam Abdulrahman Bin Faisal University.

 History

 The university was founded in 1975 by the Royal Decree No. H / 67 1395 e in the eastern region of the country.
 In its first year, it leased buildings, and in subsequent years it used some prefabricated buildings for the colleges.

 The first four scientific colleges were: The College of Agricultural and Food Sciences and the College of Veterinary Medicine and Animal Husbandry at the main campus in Al Ahsa; and the College of Architecture and Planning and the College of Medicine and Medical Sciences in Dammam.
 In later years, with the intent to meet the future needs of the Kingdom, with the issuance of Royal decree No. 7 / b / 11155, and with the consent of the Custodian of the Two Holy Mosques and the Chairman of the Board of Higher Education, the College of Education was founded in 1981, and the Faculty of Administrative Sciences and Planning in 1984.
 The teaching hospital, the King Fahd University Hospital, is in Khobar, although a newer hospital is currently under construction near the main campus of the university.

 In 1996, Royal decree No. 7 / b / 11155, with the consent of the Custodian of the Two Holy Mosques and the Chairman of the Board of Higher Education, sought separate dental and technical laboratories from the college of medicine and medical science in Dammam.
 The Faculty of Dentistry and the Faculty of Applied Medical Sciences was founded in Klitin.